 - Slipped or bulging disc

 - Osteophytes or bone spurs

 Foraminal cervical stenosis can be treated in multiple ways.
 After a thorough examination and possibly an MRI, your physician may suggest several options for relief, such as exercise, gentle stretching, rest, steroid injections or prescription and over-the-counter anti-inflammatory medications.
-If these treatments prove ineffective, your physician may also suggest conventional foraminal stenosis surgery, especially if the condition is greatly limiting your quality of life.
+If these treatments prove unsuccessful, your physician may also suggest open spine foraminal stenosis surgery, especially if the condition is significantly diminishing your quality of life.

 Laser Spine Institute provides an alternative to hospitalization and traditional open spine surgery.
 Our surgeons perform minimally invasive, outpatient procedures that can help you find relief from neck pain.
 Contact Laser Spine Institute today to learn more about our procedures and to receive a complimentary review of your MRI or CT scan.